alishakeriabroudi/Ovarian-Cytoskeleton-EMT-Companion/README.md

 ## Immune infiltration (placeholder)
 The paper uses CIBERSORT (LM22).
 Due to licensing, we provide a placeholder and clear integration notes in `experimental/`.

 ---

+## Citation
+If you use this code, please cite the paper above.
+A `CITATION.cff` file is provided for GitHub citation support.

+---